crossplane/crossplane/design/design-doc-external-secret-stores.md

 types which contains the name field (`name`) and a reference to any additional store specific configuration (`configRef`).
-This would be enough to uniquely identify and access any secret instance, however there could still be some additional attributes or metadata specific to store type that might be desired to be set per secret instance.
+This would be enough to uniquely identify and access any secret instance, however there could still be some additional metadata specific to store type that might be desired to be set per secret instance.
 For example, `labels`, `annotations` and `type` of the secret in _Kubernetes_; `Tags` and `EncryptionKey` in _AWS_.